NCAR/GeoCAT/pages/contributing.md

 occasionally need to update the environment (step 2), and you will need to activate geocat whenever you run Python on the contents of this repository (step 5).

+### 3.2.1 Updating Your Environment
+Since GeoCAT follows a continuous release model, changes are made every month or so.
+If you suddenly begin to have issues with GeoCAT functions, the first step is to make sure your packages are up to date.

+The steps:
+1. Make sure your conda is up to date by running this command from the
+    terminal:

+>     $ conda update conda

+2. Activate the conda environment you want to update.
+In this example, the environment is called `geocat`.

+>     $ conda activate geocat

+3. Update all packages in the current environment.
+This will update as many packages as possible to their most recent verion, including GeoCAT packages.

+>     $ conda update --all

 ## 3.3 Creating a development environment for compiled code